 Hospitals face many challenges when patients are discharged.
 Some concerns include if patients understand their care plan and need for follow up appointments.
 Will your patients have access to healthy meals when they return home?
 What if they are unable to shop or prepare meals for themselves?

 When patients go into the hospital, one thing they may not expect is to leave malnourished.
-But, that is exactly what occurs to one-third of patients admitted to hospitals.
+But, that is what occurs to one-third of patients admitted to hospitals.
 Malnutrition is not always recognized and often goes untreated during hospitalization.
-Weight loss and poor nutritional intake can delay the healing and recovery process.
-This may lead to more challenging recoveries, and in many cases, relaspse and readmission.
+Weight loss and inadequate nutritional intake can delay the healing and recovery process.
+This may lead to more challenging recoveries, and in many cases, relapse and readmission.